ckchamara/discourse-student-verification-alert/TESTING.md

 - Banner should appear with the new colors
 - All color changes should be applied correctly

-### Test Case 9: Custom Message
+### Test Case 10: Custom Message

 **Steps:**
 1. Go to Admin > Settings > Plugins
-2. Change the message to: "Please complete your student verification process"
+2. Change the message to: "Please complete your verification process"
 3. Log in as a user who should see the banner

 **Expected Result:**
 - Banner should display the new message

-### Test Case 10: Mobile Responsiveness
+### Test Case 11: Mobile Responsiveness

 **Steps:**
 1. Log in as a user who should see the banner